NetApp-openstack-dev/openstack-docs/source/manila/deployment_choice/section_construct-mappings.rst

 capacity weigher may be configured to spread new shares among backends uniformly or to fill one backend before using another.

-Beginning with Ocata, the Data ONTAP drivers report per-pool controller utilization values to the scheduler, along with a "goodness function" that allows the scheduler to prioritize backends that are less utilized.
+Beginning with Ocata, the ONTAP drivers report per-pool controller utilization values to the scheduler, along with a "goodness function" that allows the scheduler to prioritize backends that are less utilized.
 Controller utilization is reported as a percentage, and the goodness function is expected to yield a value between 0 and 100, with 100 representing maximum "goodness".
-The default goodness function supplied by the Data ONTAP drivers is "100 - capabilities.utilization", and it may be overridden on a per-backend basis in the Manila configuration file.
+The default goodness function supplied by the ONTAP drivers is "100 - capabilities.utilization", and it may be overridden on a per-backend basis in the Manila configuration file.